IKSHRESTHA/ACSI-4280/CAS Case Study/README.md

 - [Appendix (Optional)](#appendix-optional)

 ## Introduction
-- This case study focuses on calculating the discount factor based on the provided data.
-- The objective is to analyze the data and derive meaningful insights using tables, plots, and other visualizations.
-- The report aims to provide a comprehensive understanding of the discount factor calculation process and its implications.
+- Begin with a brief overview of the case study.
+- Clearly state the objective of the analysis (e.g., calculating the discount factor).
+- Provide context for why this analysis is important.

 ## Data Description
-- **Provided Data**: The dataset contains all necessary information for calculating the discount factor.
+- Describe the dataset provided for the analysis.
-  - The data is clean and does not require any preprocessing or cleaning steps.
+  - Mention that the data is clean and does not require preprocessing.
-  - It includes attributes directly related to the discount factor calculation.
+  - Highlight key attributes relevant to the analysis.
-- **Supplementary Data**: No additional data sources were used as the provided dataset is complete and sufficient.
-- **Data Limitations**: There are no significant limitations in the data as it is already prepared for analysis.
+- State any limitations or assumptions about the data.

 ## Assumptions and Reasoning
-- The data is assumed to be accurate and complete for the purpose of this analysis.
-- No missing or inconsistent values are present, as data cleaning is not required.
-- The calculations and visualizations are based on the assumption that the dataset represents the actual scenario accurately.
+- List any assumptions made during the analysis.
+- Explain the reasoning behind these assumptions.
+- Ensure that the assumptions align with the objectives of the case study.

 ## Methodology
-- **Approach**: The analysis involves calculating the discount factor and presenting the results through tables and visualizations.
-- **Techniques and Tools**:
-  - Analytical methods include direct calculations and statistical summaries.
-  - Tools such as Python, Excel, or visualization libraries (e.g., Matplotlib, Seaborn) are used for generating plots and tables.
-- **Process Flow**:
-  1. Load the dataset.
-  2. Perform calculations for the discount factor.
-  3. Generate tables and visualizations to present the results.
-- **Challenges**: No significant challenges are anticipated as the data is clean and ready for analysis.
+- Outline the step-by-step approach to the analysis.
+  - Include details on how the discount factor is calculated.
+  - Specify any tools or techniques used (e.g., Python, Excel, visualization libraries).
+- Provide a clear process flow for the analysis.
+- Mention any challenges encountered and how they were addressed.

 ## Analysis & Discussion
-- **Step-by-Step Analysis**: The analysis involves calculating the discount factor for each relevant data point and summarizing the results.
+- Present the analysis in a structured manner.
-  - Tables and plots are used extensively to present the findings.
+  - Use tables and plots to illustrate key findings.
+  - Provide a narrative to explain the visualizations and results.
-- **Insights and Observations**: Key insights are derived from the visualizations and summarized in the discussion.
+- Discuss insights and observations derived from the analysis.
-- **Critical Evaluation**: The methodology is straightforward and does not involve complex transformations or assumptions.
-- **Alternative Approaches**: Since the data is clean and complete, no alternative approaches were necessary.
+- Critically evaluate the methodology and results.

 ## Findings and Results
-- **Results**: The main findings include the calculated discount factors and their distribution across different categories.
+- Summarize the main findings of the analysis.
+  - Highlight trends, patterns, or key metrics.
-  - Tables and plots are used to highlight trends and patterns.
+  - Use tables and plots to support the findings.
-- **Interpretation**: The results are interpreted in the context of the case study, providing actionable insights.
+- Interpret the results in the context of the case study.
-- **Implications**: The findings have implications for decision-making processes related to the discount factor.
-- **Future Recommendations**: Suggestions for further analysis or application of the results are provided.
+- Discuss the implications of the findings.

 ## Conclusion
-- The report successfully calculates and analyzes the discount factor using the provided data.
-- Key findings are summarized, and their significance is discussed.
-- The study meets its objectives and provides a foundation for future work.
+- Summarize the key points of the report.
+- Reflect on whether the objectives were met.
+- Provide recommendations for future work or further analysis.

 ## References
 - List all sources, datasets, or tools used in the analysis.